alpacahq/user-docs/content/trading-on-alpaca/account-plans.md

 professional data subscribers for which we currently are **unable** to provide Polygon's consolidated market data.
 You would still have access to [Alpaca Data API](https://alpaca.markets/docs/trading-on-alpaca/market-data/), but if you wanted a consolidated market data feed, you'd need to obtain this through another provider.
 Please read [this announcement](https://alpaca.markets/blog/business-brokerage-account-beta/) to learn more about the beta program.

-Please [complete this form](https://docs.google.com/forms/d/e/1FAIpQLScH_5wylQNILGedoS_mAS7-djbU24hDqaOERMLiBVRRn9IaJA/viewform?usp=sf_link) to get on the list to receve an invite.
+Please [complete this form](https://docs.google.com/forms/d/e/1FAIpQLScH_5wylQNILGedoS_mAS7-djbU24hDqaOERMLiBVRRn9IaJA/viewform?usp=sf_link) to get on the list to receive an invite.

 ## Paper Only Account vs Brokerage Account Features